 There are No Workflow Capabilities

-You can certainly stick a due date into a cell in Excel, but what happens when it comes and goes?
-Nada.
+You can certainly stick a due date into a cell in a Kanban Excel template, but what happens when it comes and goes?
+Nothing.
 Excel has some unbelievable capabilities for creating formulas and manipulating data, but it won’t alert you if you miss a critical milestone.
-It won’t automatically notify you if someone sticks your name beside a new task, it won't remind you of upcoming due dates, and it won't notify leaders if work is slipping.
+It won’t automatically notify you if someone sticks your name beside a new task, it won't remind you of upcoming due dates, and it won't notify leaders if work is falling behind.

 It is technically possible to open a spreadsheet on a mobile device, but have you ever tried it?
-Depending on how the file is designed, you may be able to read it - but editing a spreadsheet on an iPhone is no small feat.
-Today’s workforce is mobile.
-In order for Kanban boards to be effective, people should be able to make changes from wherever they happen to be.
+Depending on how the file is designed, you may be able to read it - but editing a spreadsheet on an iPhone is almost impossible.
+The modern workforce is mobile.
+In order for Kanban boards to be effective, people must be able to make changes from wherever they happen to be.

-So, what’s the better solution than Kanban boards in Excel?
+So, what’s the better solution than managing Kanban boards in Excel?
 Our clients have been successful with improvement software that includes digital Kanban boards.
-The best solutions include the following capabilities.
+The best solutions have the following capabilities.

 Like an Excel template or even a physical Kanban board, Kanban software displays the current state of work.
 Unlike the other options, however, it allows you to drill into each item to review the history, notes, and associated documents.
-Interruptions in flow are immediately apparent and improvement cycles to resolve them can be managed right in the same tool.
+Interruptions in the flow of work are immediately apparent and improvement cycles to resolve them are managed right in the same tool.

 Kanban software includes active alerts and notifications to keep everyone apprised of new assignments, missed deadlines, unexpected process results and inquiries from team members.

-Each person has different needs for reviewing Kanban data, the solution you select should allow them to configure the system so that they see exactly what they need.
+Each person has different needs for reviewing Kanban data, the solution you select should allow the system to be set up to show everyone exactly what they need.
 Leaders may need access to multiple boards, whereas individuals may need to review the work of just one team or even one specific process.

 We mentioned the challenges of Excel on mobile devices.
-Kanban software can be designed in a way that makes it possible to both view and edit data on a mobile phone or tablet.
+The right Kanban software makes it possible to both view and edit data on a mobile phone or tablet.
 This ensures that everyone has 24x7 access to your boards.

-Managing Kanban boards in Excel is tempting, but the drawbacks are too significant to ignore.
-If Kanban is vital to your organization, it makes sense to invest in a solution that was designed with
+Managing Kanban boards with Excel templates is tempting, but the drawbacks are too significant to ignore.
+If Kanban is vital to your organization, it makes sense to invest in a solution that was designed specifically to support it.